 - Can utilize academic support and other services

 - Can fully participate in college sponsored events and activities

-Arrangements for classroom accommodations are made with the Disabilities Services Coordinator each semester.
+Arrangements for classroom accommodations are made with the Accessibility Services Coordinator each semester.
 To be successful in college and in life, you need to learn to discuss your disability needs and become your own best advocate.

 Applying for Accommodations

 Below are steps students must follow to apply for services: